Men's rights movement: Suicide

 Men's rights activists point to higher suicide rates in men compared to women.
 In the United States for example, the male-to-female suicide death ratio varies, approximately, between 3:1 and 10:1, and some studies have shown a higher suicidal intent in men.

-In Australia, 75% of suicides are male, with, on average, 6 men killing themselves each day.
+In Australia, 75% of suicides are male, with, on average, six men killing themselves each day.

 Studies have also found an over-representation of women in attempted or incomplete suicides and men in complete suicides.
-This phenomenon, described as the "gender paradox of suicide," is argued to derive from a tendency for females to use less lethal methods and greater male access and use of lethal methods.
+This phenomenon, described as the "gender paradox in suicide," is argued to derive from a tendency for females to use less lethal methods and greater male access and use of lethal methods.

 Prominent men's rights activists

 Most men's rights activists in the United States are white, middle-class, heterosexual men.
 Prominent advocates include Warren Farrell, Herb Goldberg, Richard Doyle, and Asa Baber.
-Several women have emerged as leading voices of the MRM, including Helen Smith, Christina Hoff Sommers and Erin Pizzey.
+There are also women in the movement, including Helen Smith, Christina Hoff Sommers, Erin Pizzey, and Bettina Arndt.

 Karen DeCrow

-Karen DeCrow was an American attorney, author, and activist and feminist, who served as president of the National Organization for Women from 1974 to 1977, She was also a strong supporter of equal rights for men in child custody decisions, arguing for a "rebuttable presumption" of shared custody after divorce.
-She also asserted that men as well as women should be allowed the decision not to become a parent, and was an avid supporter of father's rights movements, and argued that domestic violence is a "two-way street."
+Karen DeCrow was an American attorney, author, and activist and feminist, who served as president of the National Organization for Women from 1974 to 1977, she was also a strong supporter of equal rights for men in child custody decisions, arguing for a "rebuttable presumption" of shared custody after divorce.
+She also argued that men as well as women should be allowed the decision not to become a parent, and was an avid supporter of father's rights movements, and argued that domestic violence is a "two-way street."
 As a result, DeCrow found she was "increasingly at odds with the organization she had once led, though she never broke with it."